Juliette Gréco: Personal life

-Gréco married three times to actor Philippe Lemaire (1953–1956), actor Michel Piccoli (1966–1977), and pianist Gérard Jouannest (1988–2018; his death).
+Gréco married three times: actor Philippe Lemaire (1953–1956), actor Michel Piccoli (1966–1977), and pianist Gérard Jouannest (1988–2018; his death).

 With Lemaire, she had a daughter, Laurence-Marie, born in 1954.
 Laurence-Marie Lemaire died from cancer in 2016 aged 62.

 In the year leading up to his death in January 1949, Gréco was the lover of married racing driver Jean-Pierre Wimille and suffered a miscarriage after his death.

 According to Spanish writer Manuel Vicent, Juliette Gréco was Albert Camus's lover.
 She also was in relationships with French singer Sacha Distel and Hollywood producer Darryl F. Zanuck.

 In 1949, she began an affair with the American jazz musician Miles Davis.
 In 1957, they decided to always be just lovers because their careers were in different countries and his fear of damaging her career by being in an interracial relationship.
 They remained lovers and friends until his death in 1991.

 Gréco also dated U.S. record producer Quincy Jones.
 According to Jones' autobiography, Davis was irritated with him for years when he found out.

-Gréco had three rhinoplasties; in Paris in 1953 and 1956, and in London in 1960.
+Gréco had three rhinoplasties: in Paris in 1953 and 1956, and in London in 1960.

 In September 1965, Gréco attempted suicide by an overdose of sleeping pills.
 She was found unconscious in her bathroom and taken to the hospital by Françoise Sagan.

 Gréco lived between Paris and Saint-Tropez.

 A leftist, she supported François Mitterrand in the 1974 presidential election, and was an initial investor in Minute, when it was mainly non-political and focused on the entertainment world.

 Gréco died on 23 September 2020 at the age of 93.